 - On average, Illinois experiences five severe winter storms each year.
-During the past two winters Illinois only experienced six severe winter storms (four in 2015-16 and two in 2016-17), compared to nine in the winter of 2014-2015.
-There has not been a winter in Illinois without at least one winter storm in the past century. - Winter driving conditions contribute to an average of 27,879 vehicle crashes, 4,338 injuries and 49 fatalities in Illinois each year.
+The winter and spring of 2017-18 there were eight severe winter storms, one of which occurred on April 1st.
+There has not been a winter in Illinois without at least one winter storm in the past century. - Winter driving conditions contribute to an average of 27,629 vehicle crashes, 4,311 injuries and 47 fatalities in Illinois each year.